mrg/cbe/inserting-objects/basic-inserts.md

 ## Cayenne-Generated Classes

-When you generate your Java classes using Cayenne Modeler, you end up with an abstract superclass, which you **SHOULD NOT EDIT**, and a subclass representing the concrete class you use and can edit.
+When you generate your Java classes using Cayenne Modeler, you end up with an abstract superclass, which you **SHOULD NOT EDIT**, and a concrete subclass which is actually used for your Java objects.
+If you want to edit the Cayenne-generated classes, edit the concrete subclass -- Cayenne will only generate this class **once** when it is missing, but will always generate the abstract superclass (and overwrite any changes made there).

 The abstract superclass contains all of the setters and getters for your attributes and relationships (although no relationships are shown in this simple example).
 Typically, these classes are generated in an "auto" package beneath your concrete subclasses and the class name has a leading underscore.
 The generated `_Person` class looks like: